 The truth is, we all tend to gravitate to the same old, same old when it comes to snacks and snacking.

 With the recent New York Times article describing the addictive nature of junk food, I thought it would be helpful to brainstorm a snack list you can use for your kids.

-A snack list is a great thing for many reasons:
+A snack idea list is a great thing for many reasons: